 - Click on the blue Start Auto Discovery bar in the left-hand panel.

-- Once the PST files have been discovered, click on the green + Import Items button.
+- Once the PST files have been discovered, click the green + Import Items button.

 Now choose the Destination to ingest each file into.
 For example, for PST migrations you will edit the Destination mailbox.
 To do this, follow the directions here.
 For OneDrive migrations, you will choose the Office 365 account to ingest into.